 The City is in the process of updating the General Plan, with adoption anticipated by the end of 2023.
-Error!
-Reference source not found. shows the proposed land use policy's following changes to the land use designations.
+Table 3-2 shows the proposed land use policy's following changes to the land use designations.
 A key focus of the Land Use Element update is to provide additional residential and commercial opportunities in the City.
 This theme was prominent in the public outreach done for the General Plan between 2018 and 2023 (please See Chapter 1 and Appendix A of this Element).